TUIlmenauAMS/BlackBoxOptimizerSPcomparison/README.md

 The program "ICAabskl_puredelay_multichan_randdir_online.py" has a mode which plots instead of writing the results to file.
 It can be set in its line 285, with the function call with "plot=True".
 It can also play the separated sound if on line 575 soundplay=True.
 It needs pyaudio, which Colab doesn't have, so it needs to be run locally if audio output is desired.

-More Information and examples for the source separation example can be found in our repository
+More Information and examples for the source separation application can be found in our repository

 https://github.com/TUIlmenauAMS/LowDelayMultichannelSourceSeparation_Random-Directions_Demo